• Skip to main content

 Storage and Reheating

-• Cooked- Store cooked meatballs in an airtight container for 3-4 days in the refrigerator.
+• Refrigerator- Store leftover meatballs and tomato sauce in an airtight container in the refrigerator for 3-4 days.

-• Oven- Preheat the oven to 350°F. Spread the meatballs out in an oven-safe casserole dish and cover them loosely with aluminum foil.
+• Oven- Preheat the oven to 350°F. Spread the meatballs out in a baking dish and cover with aluminum foil.
 Heat for 15-20 minutes or until the meatballs are warmed through.

 Frequently Asked Questions